 Homes of Life

-Homes to transform the lives of street children, child soldiers and children in need
+Homes to transform the lives of street children, children at risk of being trafficked, children in need

 “My people will live in peaceful dwelling places, in secure homes, in undisturbed places of rest.” - Isaiah 32:18

 WHAT DOES HOME MEAN TO YOU?

 For many of us, home means love, acceptance, and security.
 However for millions of children around the world home as we know it has never been a reality.
 One of ORA New Zealand’s priorities is providing safe homes for children in Uganda and Myanmar.
 The need for safe homes in these countries is urgent; without a home, children are vulnerable to exploitation, trafficking and violence.

 In Uganda an estimated 10,000 children live on the streets, unloved, uneducated and unprotected.
 And in Myanmar, there are more than 75,000 child soldiers, the largest concentration of child soldiers in the world.